Direct Payments

 Support from the council

-The council checks (audits) direct payments regularly.
+The council checks (audits) Direct Payments regularly.
 This means they can see if things are going wrong and help you to put it right.

 Very rarely people can be vulnerable to abuse from personal assistants.
 If this happens you must report it They take this seriously and will support you as much as they can.
 They will make a plan of how to deal with your concerns as employment law has to be followed in these situations.